uliana-u/uliana-u/README.md

-- 👋 Hi, I’m @uliana-u
+- 👋 Hi, I’m ...
-- 👀 I’m interested in coding, art &
+- 👀 I’m interested in coding and arts
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ig: gh0st.1001 discord: gh0st#2921
+- 📫 How to reach me ig:

 <!---
 uliana-u/uliana-u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.